readium/readium-css/docs/CSS01-readiumcss_fundamentals.md

 3. **Daisy-chainability:** those modules can be loaded and daisy-chained (cascade) depending on conditions;
 4. **Customization:** modules can be customized either before or during runtime (CSS variables), which implies themes can be generated within minutes.

-We’ve also made sure that, for most “hardcoded” styles you might add when CSS variables are not supported (internal stylesheet or inline styles), user settings can still be applied (leveraging inheritance).

 ## 4. Openness and Transparency

 This last principle is important since the relationship between authors and Reading Systems’ developers has not been really great so far.